code-sparrow/Interactive-Earthquake-Map/README.md

 * Created a map using Leaflet plotting the earthquakes based on their longitude and latitude
 * The data markers' size and color were based on the magnitudes
 * Marker popups included additional information for the earthquake (Location, Date, and Magnitude)
-* Fault Line data was also visualized using Leaflet, and popups displayed the boudary name
+* Fault Line data was also visualized using Leaflet, and popups displayed the boundary name
+* A legend associates the magnitude with the corresponding color
-* A legend was included that allowed users to select from one base map, one time span, and a check box for fault lines to be on or off
+* A layer control box allows users to select from one base map, one time span, and a check box for fault lines to be on or off

 ## Results

-### Below are links to the resulting maps.
+Below are links to the resulting maps.
 The last one, loading earthquake data for hour, day, week, and month, is currently slow loading.

 * [Past Week Only](https://code-sparrow.github.io/Interactive-Earthquake-Map/Leaflet-Level-1)
 * [Past Week with Fault Lines](https://code-sparrow.github.io/Interactive-Earthquake-Map/Leaflet-Level-2)